MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

     > [!NOTE]
     > The notebook must be saved in the `.ipynb` file format.

-## Import the Jupyter notebook
+## Import the Spark notebook

-The rest of this workflow occurs in the **Data Engineering** section of the product, and uses <!-- a Jupyter notebook to query and visualize the data in your KQL Database.-->
+The rest of this workflow occurs in the **Data Engineering** section of the product, and uses a Spark notebook to load and query data in your KQL Database.

 1. Open the experience switcher on the bottom of the navigation pane and select **Data Engineering**.

     :::image type="content" source="media/spark-connector/app-switcher-dataengineering.png" alt-text="Screenshot of experience switcher showing available apps.
 The experience titled Data Engineering is highlighted.":::

-1. In the Data Engineering homepage, select **Import notebook**.
+1. Select **Import notebook**.

     :::image type="content" source="media/spark-connector/import-notebook.png" alt-text="Screenshot of artifact options in Data Engineering.
 The artifact titled Import notebook is highlighted.":::